hamza-dugmag/hamza-dugmag/README.md

 ### Hello! 👋

 I'm an Engineering Science student at the University of Toronto majoring in Electrical and Computer Engineering.
-As a passionate designer and leader interested in computer architecture, power electronics, and wireless radio systems, I use the world I have to build the world I want.
+I'm a passionate designer and leader interested in computer architecture, power electronics, and wireless radio systems.
+I use the world I have to build the world I want.

 - https://hamzadugmag.com